blndev/AI-Anime-Maker/README.md

 # official source: https://dev.maxmind.com/geoip/geoip2/geolite2/
 analytics_city_db=./GeoLite2-City.mmdb

-# allows to switch on debug mode with additional UI elements and log output
-#debug=false
+[Token]
+# This section contains the feature of token based image generation

+# if active (default=true), users can generate images only if they have token
+# token can be optained by uploading images
+enabled=false

+# if set, a explanation which will be shown to the user
+explanation=You will receive Token by using new images.
+Each generation will cost you 1 Token.
+We implemented this to avoid misuse.

+# amout of token users get a a new image
+new_image=3

+# time before the user will get token again for this image in the same session, default 240
+image_blocked_in_minutes=240

+# bonus of tokens they get if the image contains at least one face
+bonus_for_face=3
+# bonus of tokens if the faces smiles (not implemented so far)
+bonus_for_smile=1
+# bonus of token they get if the image is recognized as "cute"
+bonus_for_cuteness=3

 [GenAI]
-# option to turn off all gen ai functions
-# this is useful for development environments especially for UI development
-#skip=true

-# A local savetensors file or a Huggingface Model (will be downloaded).
+# a local savetensors file or a Huggingface Model (will be downloaded)
 default_model=./models/toonify.safetensors

+# a local folder where the system can look for the specified model
+#model_folder=./models/

-# The URL to download the model if the file specified in "model" does not exist.
+# the url to download the model if the file specified in "model" is not existing
 #safetensor_url=https://civit.ai/...

+# amount of parallel renderings (depends on GPU size), default 1
+execution_batch_size=1

-# The number of steps used to generate the image.
-Lower values for systems without GPU.
+# the amount of steps used to generate the image
+# the value should be lower for systems without GPU
 default_steps=60

-# Value between 0 and 1.
-0 = no changes to the input image, 1 = maximum changes.
+# value between 0 and 1
+# 0=no changes to the input image
+# 1=maximum changes (like no input file)
 # this Setting is appied to all Styles who don't define a strength
-# Good values are 0.4 to 0.6.
+# good values are 0.4 to 0.6
 default_strength=0.5

-# The maximum width or height of the output image.
-Adjust based on model and available GPU RAM.
+# the maximum width or height of the output image
+# change the value depending on teh model and available RAM on the GPU
 max_size=1024

 [UI]